How to Keep Kids Busy and Happy in a Restaurant

 We’ve been eating out at restaurants since our kids were very little and have never had a real scene.
-Well, aside from the ‘Hidden Sinus Infection’ incident at a Coney Island where my daughter dumped her water on purpose and, as I went to cancel our order and high tail it out, she dumped all the salt and sugar out on the table.
-On the way to the car she threw herself to the ground and chipped her tooth.
+Well, aside from the Hidden Sinus Infection Incident at a Coney Island where my daughter knocked her water over on purpose and then when I went to cancel our order so we could high tail it out of there, she dumped all the salt and sugar out on the table.
+And then on the way to the car she threw herself to the ground and chipped her tooth.
 BANNER RESTAURANT OUTING.

 Oh and also the year when my son was two and constantly constipated so we just stayed home.
 Because being two is already hard and being constantly constipated really ramps up the grumpy into Threat Level: Yellow.
 You don’t want to be at a restaurant when your child is in Code Yellow.
 Consider that my first tip.

 If you’re clear of Code Yellow and are heading out to eat at a restaurant, here are some tips and tricks for keeping kids occupied at the table.

 5 Ways to Occupy Kids in a Restaurant

 1. A kid-sized bag.
 Have your child pack little backpack or cute mini suitcase with things to play with at the restaurant.
 My kids tend to go with Littlest Pet Shop Pets or a menagerie of Schleich animals.
 This is an easy way to help kids pass the time while they wait for their chicken nuggets to be perfectly fried.
 Bonus of having a fully packed bag of his own: If your child suddenly decides your rules suck, he can use it to move out!